jamesnyakush/portfolio/README.md

-# James Nyakundi Portfolio
+# AirtimeZone
-I am  James Nyakundi an android engineer by proffession.Here is my small portfolio of projects done below.

-Here is My tech stack:
+Here is the tech stack:

 - kotlin - i primarily use kotlin for development, though i have a background in  java development.
 - Android Jetpack -  I use Jetpack which is a suite of development apis developed by Google to reduce boilerplate code.<br/>